 5. When T1 expires, the SS shall switch the power setting from T1 to T2 as specified in Table 16.6.5.3.5-1 and 16.6.5.3.5-2, T2 starts.

 6. UE transmits a MeasurementReport message triggered by Event B2.

+7. After receiving MeasurementReport message in step 6, the SS transmits an RRCReconfiguration message to release the gap configuration.

+8. UE transmits an RRCReconfigurationComplete message.

-7. After receiving MeasurementReport message in step 6, the SS transmits an RRCReconfiguration message to configure an autonomous gap based CGI measurement reporting on E-UTRA Cell 2.
+9. After receiving RRCReconfigurationComplete message in step 8, the SS transmits an RRCReconfiguration message to configure an autonomous gap based CGI measurement reporting on E-UTRA Cell 2.

-8. The start of T3 is the instant when the last TTI containing the RRCReconfiguration message in step 7 is sent to the UE, at that instant the SS shall switch the power setting from T2 to T3 as specified in Table 16.6.5.3.5-1 and 16.6.5.3.5-2.
+10. The start of T3 is the instant when the last TTI containing the RRCReconfiguration message in step 9 is sent to the UE, at that instant the SS shall switch the power setting from T2 to T3 as specified in Table 16.6.5.3.5-1 and 16.6.5.3.5-2.